 Bubali Bird Sanctuary

 Bubali Bird Sanctuary – a former wastewater treatment facility – is a vast wetland with rich ecosystems that nurtures a great variety of resident and migratory bird species.
-Herons, egrets, cormorants, ducks and fish eagles are just a couple of celebrities to spot while visiting the (locally known as) Bubali Plas.
+Herons, egrets, cormorants, ducks, and fish eagles are just a couple of celebrities to spot while visiting the (locally known as) Bubali Plas.
 Visitors can access this expansive habitat by vehicle or on foot.
 There’s no admission fee.

 Best Things To Do In Aruba With Young Kids